 Depression is a recognised mental health disorder with biological, psychological, and social components to its causes, symptoms, and treatment.

 Anyone can get depression.
 Seeking treatment as early as possible is an important step in overcoming depression.

 Factors that can increase a person’s risk of developing depression include:

 - Having had depression in the past

 - A family history of depression

 - Serious loss or stress, such as the death of a partner, close family member or friend; unemployment; divorce or relationship difficulties

-- Serious or chronic illnesses – such as stroke, heart attack, cancer, Alzheimer's disease, Parkinson's disease, multiple sclerosis and rheumatoid arthritis
+- Serious or chronic illnesses — such as stroke, heart attack, cancer, Parkinson's disease, diabetes, coeliac disease, multiple sclerosis, and rheumatoid arthritis

 - Some women are more likely to experience depression after childbirth.
 This is known medically as post-natal or postpartum depression.
 The likelihood of post-natal depression developing is increased if other risk factors are also present.

-Excessive alcohol or the use of recreational or party drugs can make depression worse.
 It is estimated that one in six New Zealanders will be affected by depression at some point in their life.
-It can occur at any age and is diagnosed more commonly in women than men.
+Depression can occur at any age and is diagnosed more commonly in women than men.